Stress Myocardial Perfusion Scan

 Risks of the scan may include:

-- The exercise part of the test may lead to rare instances of abnormal heart rhythms,
+In rare cases, the exercise part of the test may lead to abnormal heart rhythms, chest

-chest pain, or heart attack due to the stress on the heart caused by the exercise.
+pain, or heart attack.
+This can occur due to the stress that exercise causes on the

-- The needle used to put in the IV may cause some pain.
+The needle used to put in the IV (intravenous) line may cause some pain.
+The injection

-The injection of the radioactive tracer may cause some slight discomfort.
-Allergic
+of the radioactive tracer may cause some slight discomfort.
+Allergic reactions to

-or short of breath or chest pain for a brief period.
+or short of breath or chest pain for a short time.

 You may want to ask your healthcare provider about the amount of radiation used during

-the procedure and the risks related to your particular situation.
+the test.
+Also ask about the risks related to your situation.

-There may be other risks depending on your specific medical condition.
+There may be other risks depending on your specific health condition.
 Be sure your

-How do I prepare for a stress myocardial perfusion scan?
+How do I get ready for a stress myocardial perfusion scan?

 Your healthcare provider will explain the procedure to you and you can ask questions.